Here’s How to Start an At-Home Laundry Business (and Make Up to $20/Hour)

 - Which items you will wash and which you will not.

 - How you’re ensuring safety as you handle each client’s order.

 What You Can Earn With a Home Laundry Business

-Typically, you can make between $15-$20 an hour with this side hustle.
+Typically, you can make between $15 and $20 an hour with this side hustle.
 On platforms like TaskRabbit and Care.com, you can charge more as you get more positive reviews and your reputation on the platform grows.

-On platforms like Laundry Care, clients will see laundry services priced per pound rather than per hour.
+On platforms like Laundry Care, clients will see laundry services priced per bag rather than per hour.
 If you use a platform with that pricing model, the platform will set the fee (currently $20/bag + a $3 service fee through Laundry Care) and handle your payout, averaging out to the $15-$20/hour range.
 You could make more if the client tips.

 If you want to use a price-per-pound model but don’t want to use an online platform, you can figure out how to set your rates by researching going rates for your area.
-A 13-gallon bag generally weighs between 10-15 pounds, and pricing can range anywhere from $1/pound to $3/pound depending on your area.
+A 13-gallon bag generally weighs 10 to 15 pounds, and pricing can range anywhere from $1/pound to $3/pound depending on your area.

 Estimate how much your utility bills will increase due to your new business.
 You won’t notice a difference with your first clients, but as your business grows, so will your heat and water bills.

 You can earn more than $20 an hour by taking on commercial clients who have more regular and high-volume needs.
 If you take this route, you’ll want to invest in more than one washing machine and dryer for your home, and you’ll also need to account for how much extra energy expenses will eat into your profits.
 However, if you can do twice the laundry in half the time for larger-volume clients, your earnings skyrocket.

 Laundry itself is not considered a high-risk activity.
 Still, there are some common-sense safety measures you should be implementing when handling other people’s laundry.